zawie/zill412/README.md

 The file piping (`>> test_output.log`) is optional, but the output is very long.

 These commands should be run in the root of your project directory.
+This needs to be ran on the clear system.

 *⚠️ NOTE*: This assumes that both this test repository and your executable (412fe / 412alloc) is in the same directory and you run the commands from said directory.